- Phaser pedals are a staple of pedalboards worldwide.

 Whether you're after satisfying Gilmour-style swirls or driving sweeps inspired by Van Halen, the TC Electronic Helix Phaser guitar effects pedal delivers the customizable and versatile modulation effects you need.

-Even cooler is the fact that the Helix is compatible with TC Electronics Toneprint App meaning you can load up the software and tweak your tone with a screen, something which most other pedals don’t offer.
+What’s even cooler is that the Helix is compatible with TC Electronics Toneprint App, meaning you can load up the software and tweak your tone with a screen, which most other pedals don’t offer.

 Helix is another pedal on our list that features true bypass.
 It comes in at around $110 and is a great option for huge tonal possibilities without needing to spend a fortune.

 6. Electro-Harmonix Small Stone

 The Electro-Harmonix Nano Small Stone's full-bodied, three-dimensional phasing adds a special swirl to every musical style.

 - Classic to crazy and experimental phaser sounds

 The Small Stone is another classic pedal from Electro-Harmonix that manages to be smaller than their traditionally chunky stompboxes.